 Right from the get-go, you could see where the appeal for Klarna comes from.
 For the side of the retailer, this means a faster turnout for their inventory as people would hesitate less on adding items to their digital carts or going through a rather lengthy checkout process where they have to provide private information or fill out multiple forms.

 And Klarna does shoulder all the risk of encouraging shoppers to buy now and pay later.
 In essence, Klarna pays the retailer for every product they shipped while informing the buyer of when they are going to pay for what they ordered.
-To put it in even simpler terms: a buyer orders, Klarna pays for the order, the buyer pays Klarna at the appointed time.

 Let’s get this out of the way: using Klarna or any other BNPL scheme will not hurt your credit score; at least not directly.

 Since Klarna will be the one shouldering all the risks, the company runs a soft credit check on your financial information for every purchase that you make.
 Soft Credit Checks, on their own, do not drop your credit score nor does it even appear on your next credit report like any other check does.

 A more serious concern, however, would be the credit check made by WebBank.
 If you chose to extend your credit line, WebBank will automatically make a hard credit check on your financial information.
 And unlike soft checks, hard checks can put a serious dent on your credit score especially if they are done repeatedly within a single credit reporting period.